Testing CSS computed styles with Capybara

 In Capybara tests we can run arbitrary Javascript with a Javascript capable

-driver (such as PhantomJS) and the method page.evaluate_script
+driver (such as PhantomJS) and the method page.evaluate_script.
+My tests

 wound up looking something like this.